Riateche/ridual/README.md

 If you're using Ubuntu Precise, you can install Ridual from [our PPA](https://launchpad.net/%7Estrahovp/+archive/ridual).

-You also can download sources and run the command:
+You also can download sources and run the following commands:

     qmake
     make
-    make install
+    sudo checkinstall

 Ridual is written on C++/Qt and is distributed under MIT license (see LICENSE file).